Kyle John: Port Vale

 On 9 August 2024, John signed a one-year contract with Port Vale after impressing manager Darren Moore on trial.
 The Valiants had needed defensive cover at fullback following a long-term injury to Mitch Clark.
 John was voted as the Vale's man of the match in two of his first four games and readers of the Valiant substack voted him as their player of the month for September.
 His whole-hearted performances quickly made him a fan favourite at Vale Park as he established himself as the preferred choice at right wing-back.
 He was switched to left wing-back after Jaheim Headley picked up a long-term injury in January.
 He won the club's Young Player of the Year award at the end-of-season awards ceremony.
 He collected his award in a knee brace, however, as injury brought his season to a premature end.
 The club opted to activate the optional extension in his contract after promotion was secured at the end of the 2024–25 season.
 A new two-year deal, with the club option of a third, was then agreed upon in June.

 John suffered a muscle strain in September 2025, which saw him ruled out of action for three weeks.
+He scored his first career goal on 31 January 2026, when his second-minute header secured a victory at Leyton Orient.
+He was voted as that month's joint-player of the month by readers of The Valiant substack.
+New manager Jon Brady was fulsome in his praise for John as one of the few bright sparks in a very poor season for the club.
+Brady gave John the captaincy following a long-term injury to Ben Garrity.
+He was again voted as player of the month by readers of the The Valiant substack for February, securing 68% of the vote.
+He missed the end-of-season run-in with a rib injury.
+He was named as Port Vale Player of the Year for the 2025–26 season, which culminated in relegation.

 Style of play

-John is an energetic and combative defender.
-A versatile player, he can play anywhere in defence, though he is primarily a right-back.
+John is a combative defender.
+John, being a versatile player, can play anywhere in defence, though he is primarily a right-back.